Lucas-Kuo/Database-Final-Project/README.md

 ```

 ## Parquet File Conversion & Creating Tables
 Since we're dealing with parquet files, we need to convert them into files that SQL databases support.
-In Python, I decided to read in parquet files with [pyarrow]() package and convert them into [Pandas Dataframes].
+In Python, I decided to read in parquet files with [pyarrow](https://arrow.apache.org/docs/python/index.html) package and convert them into [Pandas Dataframes](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 With the dataframes, it can be written into any SQL database with built-in function.

 To do so, just run the following command:
 ```